Organization: Mississippi Dental Hygienists’ Association (MDHA)

 There are many reasons the MDHA supports a change from direct to general supervision, including:

-General supervision of RDHs is a proven long-standing practice in almost every state.
+General supervision of RDHs is a proven long-standing practice in virtually every state.
 Educational requirements for Mississippi RDHs are identical for RDHs in states practicing under general supervision.
-It’s also of note that dentists opposed to allowing an RDH to provide preventive care under general supervision would not be forced to do so.
+It’s also of note that dentists opposed to allowing an RDH to provide preventive care under general supervision would never be forced to do so.

 Finally, to alleviate thoughts that general supervision is synonymous with independent practice, the Mississippi Dental Hygienists’ Association asserts: